KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_dispersion/README.md

 For comparison, here is the same sample model path-traced in Adobe Substance 3D Stager:

 ![Dispersion sample screenshot from Stager](./figures/Dispersion_AdobeStager.jpg)

+In general, higher IOR values result in more visible dispersion, up until the point where the IOR values become so high that the light encounters total internal reflection within a volume.

 ## Schema